How To Choose Quality Garden Tools

 Are all garden tools created equal?

-When choosing garden tools, you will often hear that you should buy the best quality tools you can afford.
 Looking at the price is a good place to start.
-Certainly, tools on the lower end of the price range are more likely to be uncomfortable to use and break or bend easily.
+Usually, tools on the lower end of the price range are more likely to be uncomfortable to use and break or bend easily.

 The first thing to do when evaluating any garden tool is to pick up the tool and hold it in your hand.
 You will notice a few things right away.